Orlando's Main Streets Districts

 Home-style American fare, as well as some Mexican classics, can be enjoyed at Dixie Belle’s Cafe, but you can also expand your horizons in this area.
 For example, you can go for Asian at Chai Thai Cuisine, Cuban at Numero Uno or even Texas barbecue at Cecil’s.

 This district’s nightlife is anchored by Orlando Brewing, Central Florida’s original, organic microbrewery and taproom.
 A few minutes away by car, Roque Pub is a neighborhood bar and eatery specializing in craft beer and wine, and The Gnarly Barley is a craft beer bar with gourmet sandwiches on the side.
 If you prefer vine-raised adult beverages, check out Swirlery Wine Bar.

 Just east of downtown Orlando, and adjacent to Lake Eola Park, this stylish district’s brick-lined streets boast restaurants, bars and boutiques with a distinctly European feel.

 In many ways, Maxine’s on Shine is the quintessential Thornton Park eatery (even if it is technically just east of the district in Colonialtown), but there are several more to choose from.
-Soco and Dexter’s Thornton Park also deserve your attention.
+Soco also deserves your attention.